Quansight/Quansight-website/apps/consulting/posts/scaling-python-banking-edition.md

-As you can see in the above example, I used the context manager `dask.config.set` to set the `MEMORY` resources of each worker to 2000 **_WHAT UNITS?_**.
-The resource name and the value can be set arbitrarily.
-For example, I could have set the resource to be `WIDGET` instead of `MEMORY`, and it would work the same as long as your naming is consistent between your cluster configuration and your annotations.
-Next, you annotate your Dask **_Dask Bag?_** objects.
+As you can see in the above example, I used the context manager `dask.config.set` to set the `MEMORY` resources of each worker to 2000, meant to represent megabytes.
+However, the resource name and the value can be set arbitrarily.
+For example, I could have set the resource to be `WIDGET` instead of
+`MEMORY`, and it would work the same as long as your naming is consistent between your cluster configuration and your annotations.
+Likewise the value can be any value as long as you are consistent.
+Next, we annotate out Dask Bag objects.

 ```python
 import dask.bag as db